sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> my_timeseries.data.info()

-Time series are columnar data so to get at a particular datum you need to first index the column then the element you want.
+Time series are columnar data so to get at a particular datum you need to first index the column, then the element you want.
 To get the names of the available columns: ::

     >>> my_timeseries.data.columns